jrmann100/benuse/README.md

 - Features responsive layout with iPad compatibility.
 - Lightweight.

+## What do people think?

+Let's go check out [the discussion on Hacker News!](https://news.ycombinator.com/item?id=28215311)

 ## Do you have a cool demo video?

 As a matter of fact, I do!
 I recommend unmuting the [music](https://soundcloud.com/floorbaba/disappear).